How many attributes can I test in a conjoint survey?

 The general rule of thumb is to include no more than 7 attributes in a conjoint study because including more than 7 attributes will impose a substantial cognitive load on respondents, especially when they are accessing the survey via a mobile device.
 If your attributes or levels description is lengthy, we recommend either make the description more concise or include fewer attributes in the study.

 If you do have a need to test a dozen or more attributes we suggest one of three options:

 First, run a screening survey to see what attributes respondents rank high (you can do a multiple-choice question or a Likert scale question type).
 Once you get the winning attributes, you can use these in a conjoint study.

 Alternatively, you can employ partial profile conjoint analysis, which can handle a large number of attributes because not all attributes are shown to participants at the same time.
 Please contact us to arrange this type of study.

-Another way is to use MaxDiff to narrow down the number of attributes to the top 5-7 most important ones.
-Once you have identified these attributes, you can set up a Conjoint using only the top attributes identified earlier.
+Another way is to use MaxDiff with just one attribute “Features” to narrow down the number of attributes to the top seven most important ones.
+Once you have identified these attributes, you can set up a conjoint using only the top attributes identified earlier.